 Are Wire Fraud Charges Tacked On To Other More Serious Charges?

-Let's say that they also use the stolen money from their employer to buy drugs, sell them, and move them across the country, then in that scenario, they'd also be charged with trafficking in illegal narcotics.
+Let's say that they also use the stolen money from their employer to buy drugs, sell them, and move them across the country; then, in that scenario, they'd also be charged with trafficking in illegal narcotics.
 It really depends on what they're doing and how they're effectuating their crime.

 Strategies from the Best Federal Fraud Defense Lawyer

 I've been handling federal fraud cases now for over 30 years.
-The fraud concept is comprehensive and can take several different forms.
+The concept of fraud is comprehensive and can take several different forms.
 So, if you or a loved one is charged with a federal fraud case, you want to get an attorney with much experience.
 One significant factor the feds look at is the sophistication of fraud-related activity.
 In other words:

 - What mechanism did the person use?